Somebody to Love (Queen song)

-Background
+Composition and lyrics

 Like "Bohemian Rhapsody", the major hit from Queen's previous album A Night at the Opera (1975), "Somebody to Love" has a complex melody and deep layering of vocal tracks.
-But while "Bohemian Rhapsody" was based on English choir styles, "Somebody to Love" was based on a gospel choir arrangement.
-It was the first single from A Day at the Races, on which Mercury, May and Taylor multitracked their voices to create the impression of a 100-voice gospel choir.
+But while "Bohemian Rhapsody" was based on English choir styles, "Somebody to Love" was based on a gospel choir arrangement, with Mercury, May and Taylor multitracking their voices to create the impression of a 100-voices.
+Written in the key of A♭ major, the glam rock and gospel song features dramatic intervalic contrasts, ranging from F2 in the harmonies on the line "Can anybody find me?" to A♭2 to a C5 in full voice up to an A♭5 in falsetto in the lead vocals, all sung by Mercury.

 The lyrics, especially combined with the gospel influence, create a song about faith, desperation and soul-searching; the singer questions both the lack of love experienced in his life, and the role and existence of God.
 This is reinforced by frequent use of word painting.
 The lyrics also speak to the feelings of desperation and isolation that accompany trying to find love as a queer man in an unaccepting and lonely world ("I just gotta get out of this prison cell.
 Someday I'm gonna be free.").
-Staying true to Queen's guitar-driven style, it was also filled with intricate harmonies and a notable guitar solo by May, and it went to No. 2 on the UK Singles Chart and No. 13 on the Billboard Hot 100 in the U.S.
+Staying true to Queen's guitar-driven style, it was also filled with intricate harmonies and a notable guitar solo by May.

-Written in the key of A major, the song features dramatic intervalic contrasts, ranging from F2 in the harmonies on the line "Can anybody find me?" to A2 to a C5 in full voice up to an A5 in falsetto in the lead vocals, all sung by Mercury.
 The band have spoken of sections of the song which were recorded but never made it onto the final mix of the song, some of which have been leaked online.

+Release

+"Somebody to Love" went to No. 2 on the UK Singles Chart and No. 13 on the US Billboard Hot 100.
 A promotional video was made combining a staged recording session at Sarm Studios (where the A Day at the Races album was recorded) and film footage of the band's record breaking performance at Hyde Park that September.
 Peter Hince, the head of Queen's road crew, recalled to Mojo magazine: "Aesthetically, you had to have all four around the microphone, but John (Deacon) didn't sing on the records.
 By his own admission, he didn't have the voice.
 He did sing on-stage but the crew always knew to keep the fader very low."
 The song was included on their first Greatest Hits, released in 1981.